NLnetLabs/CSWDNS/docs/part1d.md

     Why did we configure the notify without a TSIG key?
     What would be the benefit of notifying with a TSIG key?

-    What is the difference between master server and slave server, and primary server and secondary server?
+    What is the difference between primary server and secondary server, and primary server and secondary server?